Ventria Bioscience: Markets and products

-The company has conducted research in the field of zoonotic disease, specifically in lyme disease and rabies, with a goal of developing vaccines and offers some its recombinant proteins to life sciences researchers under a program called BioShare.
+The predecessor company conducted research in the field of zoonotic disease, specifically in lyme disease and rabies, with a goal of developing vaccines and offers some its recombinant proteins to life sciences researchers under a program called BioShare.

 Funding

-The company has been the recipient of grants and funding from organisations including the Bill & Melinda Gates Foundation, to develop their ExpressTec system.
+The company has been the recipient of grants and funding from organisations including the Gates Foundation, to develop their ExpressTec system.